Nervosa (band): First rebuild, Perpetual Chaos cycle (2020–2022)

 In April 2020, bassist and vocalist Fernanda Lira and drummer Luana Dametto left Nervosa and found their own project Crypta; Amaral described the split as amicable and solely based on musical differences.
 They were replaced by vocalist Diva Satanica (Bloodhunter), bassist Mia Wallace (Abbath) and drummer Eleni Nota.
 With this new lineup, Nervosa as a four-piece recorded their fourth studio album Perpetual Chaos, which was released on January 22, 2021.
 Special guests have been Schmier from Destruction, Eric A.K. of Flotsam and Jetsam fame and Guiherme Miranda.
 Prika spoke about the international line-up which comprises now members from Brazil, Italy, Spain and Greece, as a logistic choice, saying that traveling questions and touring will work much better.
 Nervosa began touring worldwide in support of Perpetual Chaos a year after its release.
 As of April 2022, according to Diva Satánica, Nervosa has begun writing new material for their fifth studio album.

-Second band revamp and a new beginning (2023–present)
+Second band revamp: Amaral on lead vocals and Jailbreak (2023–present)

 In late August 2022, it was announced drummer Eleni Nota had departed the band due to health issues and was being replaced by Nanu Villalba.
-Less than four months later, it was announced Villalba had departed the band due to a "lack of common agreement".
-It was also announced the band parted ways with vocalist Diva Satánica in September 2022.
-Mia Wallace, due to personal reasons, also resigns from intensive touring but remains in good terms with the band and will perform occasionally on selected gigs.
-Amaral states that Nervosa "could basically have two bassists".
+Less than four months later, after completing the South American tour, it was announced that also Villalba had departed the band due to a "lack of common agreement".

-The major changes force Prika Amaral to rebuild the lineup once again.
-In January 2023, Helena Kotina (who already filled in on bass for Mia Wallace in 2022) joins the band as a second guitarist.
-Actually she joined the band back in March 2021, a few months after the band released Perpetual Chaos, and his involved in the songwriting of new compositions.
-In early 2023, via the band's social media accounts, Michaela Naydenova is presented as the new drummer; she already collaborated on the recording and composing of the next album.
-Hel Pyre is announced as new live bassist, alternating onstage with Mia Wallace.